Surendra Kumar Sinha: Later Development

+Sinha stated that after all seven judges of the Appellate Division unanimously delivered the verdict on July 3, 2017, which scrapped the 16th amendment, members of the ruling party, including Prime Minister Hasina, harshly criticized him for over five hours.

+Sinha added an incident where, after a day at the Supreme Court, the DGFI chief visited his office, claiming that the prime minister had sent him to demand his resignation and departure from the country.
+Justice Sinha recalled shouting at the DGFI chief, questioning his authority, and was told that they only follow the prime minister's orders, not those of the law minister or attorney general.
+He asked the DGFI chief to leave, but upon returning home, he was placed under house arrest.

+The Supreme Court's registrar general informed him that they could do nothing and advised him to take leave.
+Distressed, Justice Sinha signed a seven-day leave application prepared by his secretary.
+When he arrived home that evening, he found his residence completely secured by military personnel in plainclothes, with all gates closed and internet connections disconnected.

+The following morning, as he worked from his residential office, Justice Md Abdul Wahhab Miah called, requesting to meet him.
+Although Sinha asked Wahhab to come to his house, Wahhab insisted that he go to his residence, where other judges were present.
+Sensing a conspiracy, Justice Sinha invited them to his home instead.
+When they arrived, they informed him they would not sit with him in court, a decision Sinha recognized as being influenced by the government, further isolating him and undermining his position.

+Amid this situation, Justice Sinha left Bangladesh on the night of October 13, 2017.

 Personal life

 Sinha is married to Sushama Sinha.
 He sought asylum in USA, but was denied then he crossed the border to Canada and sought asylum there.

 Biography

 Sinha published his autobiography A Broken Dream: Rule of Law, Human Rights and Democracy on 19 September 2018.
 In the book, he gave first-hand accounts of government agencies intimidating the judges to serve verdicts in favour of the government, ruled by Awami League.
 In a sensational revelation, he alleged that the country's military intelligence agency Directorate General of Forces Intelligence (DGFI), forced him to leave the country and offer the resignation.
 DGFI spokesperson Brigadier general Tanveer Mazhar Siddique, later denied the allegation saying, "DGFI never threatens any person or does anything like this".